rsm-gh/build-deb/README.md

-**`build-deb` is a program to easily create Debian packages for binaries or interpreted languages (Python, Bash, Perl, etc...)**

-For understanding the basics of Debian packages you can read [this article](https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md).
+**`build-deb` is a program to easily create Debian packages for binaries or interpreted languages (Python, Bash, Perl, etc...).
+For understanding the basics of Debian packages you can read [this article](https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md).**

 ```
 build-deb(8)                                                                         System Manager's Manual                                                                         build-deb(8)